 Scholarships also do not need to be repaid.
 Some are one-time awards; others are renewable if the student continues to meet qualifications.
 Students who qualify for renewable academic scholarships from colleges should especially be aware of the requirements to continue receiving the award and if they can requalify later if they temporarily fall below minimum guidelines.

-Work-study is a federal aid program awarded by colleges to students with financial need.
-Estimated wages for jobs on or near campus are included in the college's financial aid award packet, and colleges often provide assistance in locating these positions.
+Work-study is a federal aid program offered by colleges to eligible students with financial need.
+Estimated wages for jobs on or near campus are included in the college's financial aid offer, and colleges often provide assistance in locating these positions.